badpaybad/nginx-as-api-gateway/README.md

 # docker file

-                    # we build and for each upstream
+                    # we build and run for each upstream

                     docker build -f "Dockerfile" -t a-nginxapigateway-test .